 At 7:10 p.m., when asked how they were making out, Capt.
 McSorley told the Arthur M. Anderson—which was sailing about 10 miles behind her—replied, “We are holding our own.”
 It was the last time anyone heard from the Fitzgerald.
 By 7:15 pm, the Edmund Fitzgerald and her crew of 29 had disappeared.

-Last year, after leading their own research and investigation into the sinking, including simulating the actual weather and sea conditions, Canadians Mike Fletcher and his son Warren concluded that a rogue wave delivered the final blow to an already damaged ship.
+Last year, after leading their own research and investigation into the sinking of the Edmund Fitzgerald, including simulating the actual weather and sea conditions, Canadians Mike Fletcher and his son Warren concluded that a rogue wave delivered the final blow to an already damaged ship.
 Their findings support what Capt.
 Jessie “Bernie” Cooper of the Arthur M. Anderson experienced shortly before they lost contact with the Fitzgerald.

 Cooper and his First Mate had been watching their radar closely when they felt an unexpected bump.
 The Anderson lurched.
 It was then they saw a huge wave pouring green water over their entire vessel.